denibertovic/denv/README.md

 kubernetes and pass environments but will likely get support for more stuff as the Author needs them.

+Usage guide and rationale behind this can be found [here](https://denibertovic.com/posts/haskell-showroom-how-to-switch-between-kubernetes-clusters/) and [here](https://denibertovic.com/posts/switching-between-different-aws-accounts/).

 ## How to install

 * Download a binary from the [releases page](https://github.com/denibertovic/denv/releases)